 Liberty will then effect a tax-free separation of its controlling interest in GCI Liberty to the holders of Liberty Ventures common stock in full redemption of all outstanding shares of such stock.
-Holders of GCI Class A Common Stock and GCI Class B Common Stock each will receive (i) 0.63 of a share of reclassified GCI Class A Common Stock and (ii) 0.20 of a share of new GCI Series A preferred stock in exchange for each share of their existing GCI stock.
-The exchange ratios were determined based on total consideration of \$32.50 per share for the existing GCI common stock, comprised of \$27.50 per share in reclassified GCI Class A Common Stock and \$5.00 per share in newly issued GCI Preferred Stock, and a Liberty Ventures reference price of \$43.65 (with no premium paid for shares of GCI Class B Common Stock).
-The Series A preferred shares will accrue dividends at an initial rate of 5% per annum (which would increase to 7% in connection with a future reincorporation of GCI Liberty in Delaware) and will be redeemable upon the 21st anniversary of the closing.
-The Transactions are expected to be consummated during the first quarter of 2018, subject to the satisfaction of customary closing conditions, including receipt of regulatory approval and the requisite stockholder approvals.
+Holders of GCI Class A common stock and GCI Class B common stock each will receive (i) 0.63 of a share of reclassified GCI Liberty Class A common stock and (ii) 0.20 of a share of new GCI Liberty Series A preferred stock in exchange for each share of their existing GCI stock.
+The exchange ratios were determined based on total consideration of \$32.50 per share for the existing GCI common stock, comprised of \$27.50 per share in reclassified GCI Class A common stock and \$5.00 per share in newly issued GCI Liberty Series A preferred stock, and a Liberty Ventures reference price of \$43.65 (with no premium paid for shares of GCI Class B common stock).
+The GCI Liberty Series A preferred shares will accrue dividends at an initial rate of 5% per annum (which would increase to 7% in connection with a future reincorporation of GCI Liberty in Delaware) and will be redeemable upon the 21st anniversary of the closing.
+The Transactions are expected to be consummated during the fourth quarter of 2017, subject to the satisfaction of customary closing conditions, including receipt of regulatory approval and the requisite stockholder approvals.